turningpoint1988/FCNsignal/README.md

 ### Output

 Trained models for FCNsignal on the specified datasets.
-For example, A trained model can be found at ` /your_path/FCNsignal/models/HeLa-S3/CTCF/model.pth`.
+For example, A trained model can be found at `/your_path/FCNsignal/models/HeLa-S3/CTCF/model_best.pth`.

 ## Model Classification

-Test FCNsignal models on the specified test data:
+Test FCNsignal on the specified test data:

 ```
 python test_signal.py -d <> -n <> -g <> -c <>